History of Jamaica: Jamaica's sugar boom

 In the mid-17th century, sugarcane was introduced to the British West Indies by the Dutch, from Brazil.
 Upon landing in Jamaica and other islands, they quickly urged local growers to change their main crops from cotton and tobacco to sugarcane.
 With depressed prices of cotton and tobacco, due mainly to stiff competition from the North American colonies, the farmers switched, leading to a boom in the Caribbean economies.
 Sugarcane was quickly snapped up by the British, who used it in cakes and to sweeten tea.
 In the 18th century, sugar replaced piracy as Jamaica's main source of income.
-The sugar industry was labour-intensive and the British brought hundreds of thousands of enslaved Africans to Jamaica.
+The sugar industry was labor-intensive and the British brought hundreds of thousands of enslaved Africans to Jamaica.
 By 1832, the median-size plantation in Jamaica had about 150 slaves, and nearly one of every four bondsmen lived on units that had at least 250 slaves.
 In The Book of Night Women, author Marlon James indicates that the ratio of slave owners to enslaved Africans is 1:33.
 James also depicts atrocities that slave owners subjected slaves to along with violent resistance from the slaves as well as numerous slaves who died in pursuit of freedom.
 After slavery was abolished in 1834, sugarcane plantations used a variety of forms of labour including workers imported from India under contracts of indenture.